riophae/better-try-catch/README.md

 try {
   doSomething()
 } catch (ex) {
-  err = ex // notice here
+  err = ex // Notice here
-  // also, we can not simply place the `if` statement inside the catch block
+  // Also, we can not simply place the `if` statement inside the catch block
-  // since if no errors occured then the `if` statement will not execute at all }
+  // Since if no errors occured then the `if` statement will not execute at all }
 // Alright, this time we are able to safely access the error variable outside the try-catch block if (!err) {